sightcall/bower-rtcc-integration/README.md

 With this module, you can draw on the video or another element.

-The `Annotation` module depends upon `css-element-queries` which has been downloaded in a folder in `bower_components`.
+The `Annotation` module depends upon the jQuery plugin `javascript-detect-element-resize`, which has been downloaded in a folder in `bower_components`.
-If you want to use it, include the library `bower_components/css-element-queries/src/ResizeSensor.js` in your project.
+If you want to use it, include the library `bower_components/javascript-detect-element-resize/jquery.resize.js` in your project.

 A basic example that enables annotations on the video box:
 ```javascript